-Today the Office of Energy Efficiency and Renewable Energy (EERE) announced that the University of Connecticut at Storrs will lead a traineeship program that will address workforce training needs in the early-stage technology area of advanced materials and process technologies in energy-related manufacturing.
-UConn will implement masters-level training programs designed to train a new generation of advanced manufacturing engineers to fill workforce needs across industry, national labs, and universities.
+The Office of Energy Efficiency and Renewable Energy (EERE) awarded the University of Connecticut at Storrs a traineeship program grant in 2018.
+This grant addresses workforce training needs in the early-stage technology area of advanced materials and process technologies in energy-related manufacturing.
+UConn has implemented a masters-level training programs designed to train a new generation of advanced manufacturing engineers to fill workforce needs across industry, national labs, and universities.

 To learn more and read the original article, please visit Department of Energy

 To learn more about UConn’s Advanced Manufacturing for Energy Systems Masters Program: AMES

 For preferred consideration for admittance into the AMES program, apply by Feb 1, 2020 for Fall 2020 semester.